 By refining processes, businesses ensure their workflows stay efficient and adaptable to future challenges.

-Organizational culture plays a pivotal role in shaping the success of Business Process Management (BPM) by influencing every stage of the process lifecycle.
+Organizational culture plays a pivotal role in shaping the success of Business Process Management (BPM) by influencing every stages of business process management lifecycle.
 A collaborative culture fosters better design and modeling, encouraging diverse perspectives and cross-functional inputs.
 During execution, a culture that embraces change ensures smoother transitions and quick adoption of new workflows while empowering employees to take ownership and drive continuous improvement during the optimization phase.

 BPM, in turn, can reshape organizational culture by promoting adaptability, collaboration, and innovation.
 Employees who feel involved and valued engage more deeply, turning BPM into a shared effort rather than a top-down directive.
 Aligning culture with BPM creates a feedback loop where processes become more efficient, reinforcing a culture focused on continuous improvement and operational excellence.